Unleashing productivity: The digital oil field advantage

 In fact, historical analysis of international oil companies (IOCs) indicates a direct correlation between their finding and development capital expenditure and the number of full-time employees; from this data, we can extrapolate that the industry could ultimately require more than 4 million employees — 500,000 more than it currently has.
-Given that IOC employment has been decreasing steadily over the past several years, if the expected “unconstrained” demand for labor is considered against this realistic labor decline, the labor gap could eventually reach as high as 1 million by 2015 (see Exhibit 2, page 5).
+Given that IOC employment has been decreasing steadily over the past several years, if the expected “unconstrained” demand for labor is considered against this realistic labor decline, the labor gap could eventually reach as high as 1 million by 2015 (Exhibit 2).
 The critical questions emerging from this analysis include where these skilled employees will come from, what the economic costs of inadequate labor supply will be, and how — if at all — the industry needs to change the way expertise is leveraged.

 - Reduce the need for increased staff by enabling fewer people to do more work and better leverage their expertise, ultimately changing the ways people are deployed to conduct their analytical work.
 This would entail a combination of increased automation, process redesign, and even increased outsourcing.

 Defining the digital oil field

 Generally, the digital oil field encompasses both the tools and the processes surrounding data and information management across the entire suite of upstream activities.
 More specifically, digital oil field technologies allow companies to capture more data, with greater frequency, from all parts of the oil and gas value chain and analyze it in real or near-real time, thus optimizing reservoir, well, and facility performance.
 These engineering-based and information-based technologies can have a profound positive or negative impact on human capital efficiency depending on how they are introduced and embedded into the organization.
-A sample set of technologies that are receiving universal industry acceptance includes the following: • Remote real-time facility monitoring and control.
-The off-site control of facility process systems through the networking of SCADA (systems control and data analysis) and its transfer to onshore control rooms, enabling field data capture, set point control, and valve/pump manipulation. • Real-time drilling.
-The collection and integration of real-time drilling data such as RPM, circulation solids, downhole pressures captured through MWD, and remotely steerable down-hole tools. • Real-time production surveillance.
-The utilization of advanced alarm systems to trigger analysis of important production integrity trends to help optimize and maintain installed capacity levels. • Intelligent wells.
-Surface-controlled, down-hole equipment, enabled by fiber-optic sensors, allows for continuous monitoring of conditions and response.
+A sample set of technologies that are receiving universal industry acceptance includes the following:

-whereas IOCs had traditionally played the role of resource extractor and NOCs were resource holders, that dynamic is shifting; with NOCs better capitalized and attempting more challenging development, more skilled people are required.
+The digital oil field can even ease the competition for human resources between national oil companies (NOCs), IOCs, and oil field suppliers (OFSs).
+There are several drivers of such competition: For instance, whereas IOCs had traditionally played the role of resource extractor and NOCs were resource holders, that dynamic is shifting; with NOCs better capitalized and attempting more challenging development, more skilled people are required.
 In another example, OFS companies had developed their capabilities around engineering and research during the 1980s and 1990s, when IOCs were undergoing significant cost reductions.
 As IOCs enjoy the recent boom, however, they are trying to rebuild those capabilities internally, and need the people to do so.
 By pooling limited resources in technologically sophisticated environments like that of the digital oil field, each of the players can leverage its strengths and cut down on the number of people needed overall.

 Building a new operating model enabled by the digital oil field